Bug report #14166

 vectorized_pb.PNG : the dissolve tool creates a polygon where there should be a ring and thus the areas of vectorized.shp and vectorized_regroup.shp are not the same (nearly 15000m² of difference)!

 vectorized_bis_no_pb.PNG : with a slight change of coordinate for one node (of a ring), the dissolve tool works perfectly.

 vectorized_ter_no_pb.PNG : with only one polygon containing a ring, the dissolve tool also works perfectly.

-#3 Updated by Martin Dobias almost 5 years ago
+#3 Updated by Martin Dobias over 5 years ago

 Thanks.
 This is interesting...
 On my system, vectorized_regroup.shp shows up in QGIS with a hole where it should be (the ring is not filled), and the total area is also 1301615 just like with vectorized.shp.
 This is on Linux 64bit / OGR 1.10.1 / QGIS master.
 Maybe there is a difference in reading shapefiles between different versions of OGR library.